What is fertility preservation?

 If you’ve been referred for cancer treatment that could affect your fertility, complete the form on this page to speak with our fertility specialists about fertility preservation options before treatment begins.

-What to expect during fertility preservation?
+What to expect during fertility preservation

-Before cancer treatment we provide a full assessment of your fertility potential, we can then advise on reproductive function after cancer treatment.
+Before cancer treatment we provide a full assessment of your fertility potential, and we can then advise on reproductive function after cancer treatment.

 Based on your individual circumstances, we will determine the most suitable fertility preservation option for you.